qalle2/nes-md5/README.md

 * `chr.png`: CHR data as an image
 * `md5.nes.gz`: assembled NES program
 * `snap.png`: screenshot

+## How to use
+* d-pad left/right: move cursor left/right
+* d-pad down/up: decrease/increase digit at cursor by one
+* select button: increase digit at cursor by eight
+* B button: decrease length of message
+* A button: increase length of message
+* start button: compute the hash of the current message

 ## Technical information
 * mapper: NROM